odea-project/qAlgorithms/report/report.md

 reduce the selectivity of this test too heavily.

 **4) Difference Between Median and Mean in mz**
+There is little overlap between this condition and others, excluding 5).
+Bins which exclusively fulfill this condition account for 14% of all points and 20% of all bins with at least one positive test.
+The affected bins are mostly located at low masses towards the edges of the chromatographic dimension.
+While those results are generally expected, more rigorous testing as to the predictive power of this criterium is necessary.
+The tolerance of two times the mean centroid error is assuming a flat distribution, which is not the case for normally distributed bins.

 **5) Points Outside the 3-sigma Interval**
 The vast majority of bins for this condition was fulfilled did not have